CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 If your child is in preschool or elementary school and the birthday e-invitations have started flooding your inbox, you may have noticed there are a lot of parties in the late summer and early fall months—but far fewer in the winter.
 What gives?

-According to data collected by national statistics and polling organization FiveThirtyEight, the most recent data collection on births in the United States is reflective of a few distinct trends.
-August, for example, may be the month with the highest number of births, but September tops the list when it comes to most common birth dates: From 1994 to 2014, 9 of the 10 most common birthdays in the US fell in September.
+It’s true—certain days (and even entire months) are more common for birthdays than others.
+According to the now-shuttered national statistics and polling organization FiveThirtyEight, the most recent data collection on births in the United States is reflective of a few distinct trends.
+August, for example, may be the month with the highest number of births, but September tops the list when it comes to most common birthdates: From 1994 to 2014, 9 of the 10 most common birthdays in the US fell in September.
 The least common month to have a baby?
 February, aka the shortest month of the year.
+So what is the most common birthday, and which dates are the rarest?
+Keep reading to find out what the numbers reveal.

 10 Most Common Birthdays